 My favorite thing about NordVPN is its Meshnet feature — it lets you create a secure, private network and link up to 60 devices over encrypted VPN connections.
 This helps you host virtual LAN parties securely so you can game with all of your friends.

 I also really like how fast NordVPN is.
-During my tests, NordVPN slowed my connection by about 12% on average.
-This is slower than ExpressVPN and Private Internet Access, but it still allowed me to connect nearly instantly to gaming servers during my tests.
+During my tests, NordVPN allowed me to connect nearly instantly to gaming servers.
 I also downloaded a 10 GB game update in around 5 minutes and had a consistent connection speed and ping during my games whether I was connected to a nearby server or one that was more distant.

 NordVPN is a great option for gamers due to its high security and good speeds.
 It also includes extra features that are great for connecting gamers securely.
 All of NordVPN’s plans include a 30-day money-back guarantee.

-5. Surfshark — Unlimited Connections + Affordable Plans
+5. Surfshark — Super Affordable VPN for Gaming

-Surfshark also comes with really good security features — it includes an ad blocker, obfuscation, double VPN connections for added security, and IP Rotator, which regularly changes your IP address to make it harder for someone to track your location and browsing activity.
+Surfshark also comes with really good security features — it includes an ad blocker and IP Rotator, which regularly changes your IP address to make it harder for someone to track your location and DDoS you.
 It has advanced security features like RAM-only servers and perfect forward secrecy — however, unlike ExpressVPN and Private Internet Access, it doesn’t have full leak protection.

-Surfshark has monthly and yearly plans starting at just $2.30 / month.
-This makes it one of the most affordable VPNs on the market.
-It provides a good value by allowing an unlimited number of simultaneous connections, and it includes a 30-day money-back guarantee with all plans.
+Surfshark has monthly and yearly plans starting at just $2.30 / month, and it includes a 30-day money-back guarantee with all plans.

 6. Proton VPN — Best Free Gaming VPN